What is the difference between 'Apparel' and 'Garment'?

-I have been using these two terms interchangeably since 2006 after entering into the apparel industry.
-Though I felt there were some differences between 'apparel' and 'garment' but never asked it to myself.
+I have used these two terms interchangeably since I entered the apparel industry.
+Though I felt there were some differences between apparel and garments I had never asked it to myself.

 When one of my close friends asked me to differentiate these two terms, it triggered me to explore more about them and find their differences.
-I tried to explain the possible differences but it became more like general points without any references.
+I explained the possible differences but it became more like general points without references.

-The questions came to his mind when he was working on finding the garment market size.
-In a discussion, business experts pointed out that the size of the apparel market is bigger than the garment market.
-This statement is clearly pointing out that there are some differences between 'Apparel' and 'Garment' items.
+The question came to his mind when he was working on finding the garment market size.
+In a discussion, business experts pointed out that the apparel market size is bigger than the garment market.
+This statement clearly points out that there are some differences between 'Apparel' and 'Garment' items.

 But apparently, we don't know the differences.